joeljosephjin/detectron2robosub/README.md

 project in IIT(BHU) Varanasi.
 <a href="https://linkedin.com/company/auv-iit-bhu">LinkedIn</a>

-We have used underwater images on fast-rcnn model.
+We have used underwater images on mask-rcnn model.
 The results are very good.
 We hope to create more data points and enhance the detection even more.

 ## Model